“I started with zero knowledge. I only know how to write since I studied English as a second language.”

 Does that sound like you?

-If you want to improve your writing as a non-native English-speaking writer, give me 15 minutes and I’ll show you how to break the myth.
+If you want to improve your writing as a non-native English-speaking writer, stay through the post I’ll show you how to break the myth.

 Like you, I am also from a non-English-speaking country.
 Fortunately, the Philippines considers English as a second language.
 Though it may look like I have an advantage, it isn’t the case.